Rey-EL/public-portfolio/cybersecurity-labs/google-cybersecurity-activities/parking-lot-usb-exercise/README.md

 *   **Attack Vectors:** The means by which an attacker can gain access to a computer or network.
 *   **Malware:** Malicious software that can infect computers.
 *   **PII (Personally Identifiable Information):** Sensitive information that can be used to target a data owner or others around them.
+*   **Sandboxing:** The practice of running software in an isolated environment (a "sandbox") to safely observe its behavior without affecting the main system.
-*   **Virtualization Software:** Software used to safely investigate an unfamiliar USB stick by running a simulated instance of a computer.
+*   **Virtualization Software:** Software used to create a simulated instance of a computer, often for sandboxing purposes.
 *   **Autorun:** A feature that causes removable media to open automatically when inserted.
 *   **Encryption:** A security feature used to protect data on a USB drive.

 ## Reflection

 This activity highlighted the importance of understanding attack vectors related to removable media.
 Analyzing the scenario demonstrated how a seemingly innocent object like a lost USB drive can represent a security risk.
-It reinforced the concept that security is not just about technical controls, but also about user awareness and having established procedures for handling such incidents.
+It reinforced the concept that security is not just about technical controls, but also about user awareness and having established procedures for handling such incidents, like using a **sandbox** for analysis.
 The exercise served as a valuable reminder of the adversarial mindset needed in cybersecurity to anticipate and mitigate potential threats.